wilsonmar/wilsonmar.github.io/_posts/2022-11-03-hello-vault.md

 ## Never lose another database password

 To outwit hackers, HashiCorp Vault has created an amazing enterprise-capable approach that creates usernames and passwords for temporary use.

-But to take advantage of their cleverness, developers need to learn how it works.

 This is like working on your TV the different remotes and logins to setup different streaming services.
 Once you go through the motions, you can get through quickly (for awhile until you change TV).